hyperledger-archives/ursa/README.md

 Z-Mix offers a generic way to create zero-knowledge proofs, proving statements about multiple cryptographic building blocks, containing signatures, commitments, and verifiable encryption.
 Z-Mix uses many of the building blocks found in Libursa.

+## Dependencies

+Ursa and Z-Mix use the following external dependencies:

+- libsodium 1.0.14 (Written in C)
+- openssl 1.1.0j or newer (Written in C)
+- libsecp256k1 (Written in C)

+These dependencies are used when building in the default secure mode.
+These libraries have been audited by external security firms.
+There is a goal to be able to compile Ursa from rust only code for portability reasons like generating web assemblies without the worry of compatibility issues from C code.
+For this reason, Ursa can be compiled with *portable* mode which replaces any external libraries with rust compatible code.
+Ursa developers take care when choosing suitable replacements that are cryptographically safe to use but may not have been audited and vetted in a similar manner to these external libraries.
+Ursa consumers should note this when using portable mode for their applications.

 ## Building Libursa from Source

 Libursa uses the rustc compiler with cargo.
 Go into the libursa folder where the *Cargo.toml* lives.